ViorelMocanu/astro-simpleanalytics-plugin/README.md

 [Partytown](https://partytown.builder.io/) is a lazy-loaded library to help relocate resource intensive scripts into a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), and off of the [main thread](https://developer.mozilla.org/en-US/docs/Glossary/Main_thread).
 If you're using third-party scripts for things like analytics or ads, Partytown is a great way to make sure that they don't slow down your site.

-This plugin automatically integrates with [@astrojs/partytown](https://github.com/withastro/astro/tree/main/packages/integrations/partytown).
+This plugin can optionally integrate with [@astrojs/partytown](https://github.com/withastro/astro/tree/main/packages/integrations/partytown).
 For more details about `@astrojs/partytown`, read the [official Astro integration documentation](https://docs.astro.build/en/guides/integrations-guide/partytown/).

 In order for Partytown to expose debug features for implementation and forward window events from the service worker back to the main thread, make sure that, at a minimum, you set these configuration flags in your Partytown integration inside `astro.config.*` file: